oSoWoSo/disroot-howto/pages/07.Polls/docs.en.md

 * **Standard poll** is better suited do surveys. *If you want to do a poll about an event that spans over several days (with no options on starting hour), Standard Poll is also better suited.*

-Once you choose which type off poll you prefer, the first step in making a poll is common to both, in the first page you need to fill:
+Once you choose which type of poll you prefer, the first step in making a poll is common to both, in the first page you need to fill:

 * Your name (which will be publicly shown as the creator of the poll, choose whatever name you like)
 * Poll title